-Each member of the first-place teams receives a $150 cash prize, a SOPHE award certificate, national recognition, and an opportunity to present their innovative winning approach on a future SOPHE webinar.
-Conference registration is not required to participate in the competition.
+Each member of the first-place team receives a $150 cash award, a SOPHE award certificate, recognition, and an opportunity to present their innovative winning approach during a future SOPHE webinar.

 - Explore new ways to adapt technology and emerging methodologies to solve challenging scenarios.

-- Refine your skill set in research, writing, and communication.
+- Refine their skill set in research, writing, and communication.